cirosantilli/linux-cheat/filesystem.md

 Filesystems and related concepts: hard disks, mounting, partitions, block devices.

+## Filesystem format

+Determines how data will be efficiently stored in the hard disk in a linear manner.

+Very complex design, which must consider:

+- how to store tree structures like directories?
+- how to find things efficiently?
+- if power goes down, will the user lose all data?

+ext2, ext3 and ext4 are the ones mainly used in Linux today.

+On ext4, only one dir is created at the root: lost+found

+Other important filesystems:

+- NTFS: windows today
+- FAT:  DOS
+- MFS:  Macintosh File System.
+Mac OS X today.

+To find out types see blkid or lsblk

+Each partition can have a different filesystem.

+When creating partitions for external storage devices such as USB stick nowadays, the best option is NTFS since Linux can read write to it out of the box, and it can be used on the 95% of computers because they use Windows (which does not read / write to ext out of the box.)

 ## Partitions

 There are 2 main types of partitions: MBR or GPT.